mefranklin6/ExtronDatabaseConnector/README.md

 # Prerequisites
 ## Server:
 Requirements:
 - An x86 server running MySQL database (could be ported to other DB's too).
-Instructions are for hosting on Ubuntu.
+Instructions are for hosting on Ubuntu + bash.
 - An x86 server running modern Python 3 (built on 3.12.0).
 For this repo, this is the same server as the one running the database, but it can be two different servers.
 - Reserved or Static IP's on servers
 - An x86 management PC with Control Script Deployment Utility, basically your regular workstation.